BasPieren/frontend-applications/README.md

     </aside>`
 });
 ```
-This gave the desired affect except for one thing: it printed all the categories multiple times because of the way the data was set up.
+This gave the desired affect except for one thing: it printed all the categories multiple times because of the way the data is set up.
 So I needed to find a fix for this.

 After some time I found the following source: [Simple list filter with Vue.js](https://codepen.io/anon/pen/bxjpKG).
 This code provided me with the solution: